Codestech1/IgniteTickets/README.md

-# IgniteAdministration
+# IgniteBot
-🤖 A simple administration bot for Ignite.
+🤖 A simple bot for Ignite.
 Made with 💜 in kotlin.

 # How to use
 Just clone this repo and build it.
 Next open a command line and run: `java -jar -DToken="<token>" -DTicketChannel="<ticket-channel>" -DTicketCategory="<tickets-category>" -DAdministrationRole="<administration-role>" <bot-file>`.